madanyc/workfront-learn.en/help/manage-work/issues-requests/convert-issues-to-other-work-items.md

 ---
 title: Convert Issues to Other Work Items
-description: Learn how to convert issues to other work items in Adobe Workfront.
+description: Learn how to convert issues to other work items  .
 feature: Work Management
 type: Article
 role: User